-The main benefit of measuring certain factors by hour is using an alternative method to analyze the fleet.
+The main benefit of measuring certain factors by the hour is using an alternative method to analyze the fleet.

-“Even for delivery fleets, the miles will vary greatly across different regions, and, in many cases, the highest cents-per-mile (CPM) locations are often New York City,” noted Collin Reid, truck strategic consultant for GE Capital Fleet Services.
+“Even for delivery fleets, miles will vary greatly across different regions, and, in many cases, the highest cents-per-mile (CPM) locations are often New York City,” noted Collin Reid, truck strategic consultant for GE Capital Fleet Services.
 “So, cost per hour gives fleet analysts an understanding of which locations and trucks are costing more than the benchmark.”

 Rob Kooken, director of business development and an account executive for PHH Arval, agreed that cost-per-hour is a valuable benchmark.

-“Measuring certain factors by engine hours vs. miles enables a fleet manager to get a more accurate insight into the wear-and-tear on a vehicle and plan preventive maintenance (PM) accordingly,” he said.
+“Measuring certain factors by engine running hours vs. miles enables a fleet manager to get a more accurate insight into the wear-and-tear on a vehicle and plan preventive maintenance (PM) accordingly,” he said.
 “For example, certain medium-duty trucks have special applications that may require the vehicle to be running — such as those equipped with power take-off (PTO).
 These require constant charging of the battery to operate and accrue more time idling that won’t show up as mileage or utilization.”

-Idling — which came to the forefront thanks to telematics — is one of the main factors that can be analyzed by engine hours vs. miles.
+Idle time — which came to the forefront thanks to telematics — is one of the main factors that can be analyzed by engine hours vs. miles.